tofu7654/Full-Stack/terraform.md

 * So we must store the state files in secure locations (like remote backend systems, s3, terraform cloud)

 * Do NOT manually edit the state file, use state commands if needed.

+## Section 6: Working with Terraform

+### Terraform Commands

+*terraform validate* - check if syntax used is correct, gives hints to fix any syntax errors

+*terraform fmt* - scans config files and puts into more readable format; great for readability

+*terraform show* - shows all resources and their attributes; -json flag prints them out in a JSON format

+*terraform providers* - lists providers used in this config directory

+*terraform providers mirror* - mirrors the provider configs to another directory

+*terraform output varname* - print output variables

+*terraform apply -refresh-only* - sync terraform to real-world infrastructure; any updates with hardware etc; modifies state file

+*terraform graph* - creates visual representation of dependencies of resources; pass through graph visualization software to make sense of it; graphviz (see ppt)

+### Mutable vs Immutable Infrastructure

+Mutable Infrastructure - software is updated, underlying hardware is not

+Config Drift - Some servers may have different versions or configs; leaves infrastructure in complex state; troubleshooting would be difficult

+Solution:

+Immutable infrastructure - Spin up new web servers with latest update and delete old webservers; if new server updates fail, the old servers are kept

+### Lifecycle Rules - go in a resource block

+May not want the old resource to be deleted, or want order of deletion to be different:

+    lifecycle {
+        create_before_destroy = true //ensures that a change in config will result in a new resource to be created before deleting an old one
+    }

+    lifecycle {
+        prevent_destroy = true //prevents this resource from being deleted }

+    lifecycle {
+        ignore_changes = [ //accepts any attribute within this list
+            tags
+        ] //prevents resource from being updates, based on an attribute list }

+### Data Sources